(Quick Reference)

 Each message consumer class must have a configuration defined.
 There are 2 methods to specify the configuration:

-.
-To subscribe to queues, the only required configuration option is the queue
+- The consumer class can have a Mapassigned to a static variable namedrabbitConfig.
+To subscribe to queues, the only required configuration option is thequeuevariable, which is the name of the queue to subscribe to.

-- The application's configuration file can contain the configuration with the path
+- The application's configuration file can contain the configuration with the path rabbitmq.consumers.<ClassName>.
+See the section below for more details.

 Here is a simple example of a consumer subscribing to a queue.